 Little tub.
 Big tub.
 My friend Laurie’s two are almost exactly two years apart.
 When she bathed Big Brother in the large tub, she could also fit Little Zoe’s baby tub inside the tub.
 This kept Zoe relatively protected from her big brother’s impulses (pictured).
 Our baby tub was a bit larger (AKAÂ Eurobath)Â and could be used at the same time outside the tub.

-- Bath tub ring thing.
-This handy device is not a substitute for your total vigilance in the bathroom during the Great Wash, but it can be a sub for an extra pair of hands.
-Baby must be able to sit unassisted and have relatively thin thighs.
-It worked for Scarlett but not for (thicker-thighed) Milo.
+Bath tub ring things are bad bad.
+The handy device was never a substitute for your total vigilance in the bathroom during the Great Wash, but it can be like an extra pair of hands.
+Instead, you might want to try a more stable compact support seat.
+Never leave your little ones unattended.

-- Go for it in the big tub.
-The first time you try to bathe your two little ones in a big tub, you will want help.
+Go for it in the big tub.
+Once your baby can sit up unassisted, you might be ready for the real tub!
+The first time you try to bathe your two little ones in a regular bath tub, you will want help.
 It will be scary and slippery just like the first time you tried to bathe your infant in a bucket or the kitchen sink.
 After a few times of practice, you can hand this job off to daddy or even a babysitter without having a panic attack.
 I promise.

 Remember to grab your towels in advance and lay out jammies to save yourself some headaches and wetness once the tub(s) drain.

 Do you have any other parent-tested methods for bathing a couple of little ones?